 Despite some recent economic and environmental challenges, Japan remains one of the world's key economies and an important business destination for expats.

-The biggest drawbacks to doing business in Japan are the cumbersome and expensive tax regimens and the complexity involved in starting a business.
+The most significant drawbacks to doing business in Japan are the cumbersome and expensive tax regimens and the complexity involved in starting a business.
 In addition, Japanese culture and business practices contain many pitfalls for the uninformed businessperson.
 Understanding these will be key to success.

 Japanese is the official language of business in Japan.
 English is not widely spoken, and a translator will be required for most business meetings.